 Encounter Data Collection

-Beginning July 1, 2009, Minnesota Statutes, section 62U.04 required all health plans and third party administrators to submit encounter data every six months to a private entity under contract with the Minnesota Department of Health (MDH).
+Minnesota Statutes, section 62U.04 require all health plans and third party administrators to submit encounter data every month to a private entity under contract with the Minnesota Department of Health (MDH).
 Consistent with the health reform law, this data was only to be used for the development of the provider peer grouping system.
 To implement this requirement, MDH contracted with Onpoint Health Data (formerly known as the Maine Health Information Center) to design and implement the Minnesota Health Care Claims Reporting System (MHCCRS), now known as the Minnesota All Payer Claims Database (MN APCD)

 MHCCRS was created through Minnesota Rules, Chapter 4653, Permanent Rules Relating to Minnesota Health Care Claims Reporting System, and was approved by the Office of Administrative Hearings on June 17, 2009, and published in the July 6, 2009 edition of the State Register.